 The areas that are most susceptible are generally the earlobes (from earrings), the wrists (from a watch strap) and the lower abdomen (from trouser studs).
 Sweating at the point of contact with nickel may also worsen the symptoms.

-Nickel is now found in many items including earrings, other jewellery for body piercing, necklace clasps, watch straps, coins, eyeglass frames, clothing fasteners (e.g. zippers, bra hooks), belt buckles, paper clips, pens, keys and tools.
+Nickel is now found in many items including earrings, other jewellery for body piercing, necklace clasps, watch straps, coins, eyeglass frames, clothing fasteners (e.g. zippers, bra hooks), belt buckles, paper clips, pens, keys, mobile phones, chalk, medical devices, laptops and computer tablets, e-cigarettes, military style “dog-tag” ID, orthodontic braces, stainless steel cooking equipment and eating utensils and tools.
 If you have a nickel allergy you should avoid prolonged exposure to items containing nickel.
-There are now many alternatives available including leather watch straps and hypoallergenic jewellery.
+There are now many alternatives available including leather watch straps, zippers or clothing fasteners made of plastic or coated materials, plastic or titanium eyeglass frames and hypoallergenic jewellery.

-An allergy to nickel can be confirmed either by your doctor or a specialist allergy clinic who can perform a patch test.
+An allergy to nickel can be confirmed either by your doctor or an allergist who can perform a patch test.
 A patch will be placed on your back that will contain small quantities of potential allergens (including nickel).
 This will remain on your skin for 2 days before being removed.
 If you have a nickel allergy, the skin under the patch will be inflamed when the patch is removed or in the days after removal of the patch.

 If you do have an allergy to nickel, depending on the severity, you may be prescribed corticosteroid creams, oral corticosteroids or oral antihistamines.
-In many instances you can use over the counter antihistamines and soothing lotions such as calamine to help calm the itching.
+In many instances you can use over the counter antihistamines and soothing lotions such as calamine-based products to help calm the itching.

 Information contained in this Articles page has been written by talkhealth based on available medical evidence.
 Our evidence-based articles are certified by the Information Standard and our sources are available on request.
 The content is not, though, written by medical professionals and should never be considered a substitute for medical advice.
 You should always seek medical advice before changing your treatment routine. talkhealth does not endorse any specific products, brands, or treatments.